Environment of India: Policy and law

 In the Directive Principles of State Policy, Article 48 says "the state shall endeavour to protect and improve the environment and to safeguard the forests and wildlife of the country"; Article 51-A states that "it shall be the duty of every citizen of India to protect and improve the natural environment including forests, lakes, rivers and wildlife and to have compassion for living creatures."

 India is one of the parties of the Convention on Biological Diversity (CBD) treaty.
 Prior to the CBD, India had different laws to govern the environment.
 The Indian Wildlife Protection Act 1972 protected the biodiversity.
 In addition to this act, the government passed the Environment (Protection) Act 1986 and Foreign Trade (Development and Regulation) Act 1992 for control of biodiversity.

 Renewable energy

 Renewable energy in India comes under the purview of the Ministry of New and Renewable Energy.
 India was the first country in the world to set up a ministry of non-conventional energy resources, in the early 1980s.
-Its cumulative grid interactive or grid tied renewable energy capacity (excluding large hydro) has reached 33.8 GW, of which 66% comes from wind, while solar power contributes 4.59% along with biomass and hydro power.
+Its cumulative grid interactive or grid tied renewable energy capacity (excluding large hydro) has reached 203.18 GW in October 2024, which makes a significant change of 13.5% from the 178.98 GW recorded in October 2023.

+India's initiatives such as green energy corridor and PM Surya ghar muft bijlii yojna promote renewable adoption.
+The government allows 100% FDI in the sector and collaborates internationally (such as partnership with Australia) to boost investments.
+Regardless of challenges like funding gap and skill shortages, India targets 500GW of renewable energy capacity by 2030.